-You will need to complete our application form to sit exams with us.
+You will need to complete our Booking form to sit exams with us.
+Click here to go to the application page: www.tutorsandexams.uk/apply

 Entry codes are available via your Distance Learning provider, Tutor, Teacher or via the exam board websites.
 Please check these codes carefully as they may contain option codes (such as tiers or route) that we will require to complete your entry.
 We are not responsible for the information they have provided and you must ensure that you have checked it and satisfied it is correct.
 Edexcel OCR Eduqas (WJEC) AQA Cambridge International Exams